 Korean is spoken by more than 75 million people around the world.

-South Korea's increasing visibility in the world economy promotes a higher world status, and its technological innovation and globally popular culture.
+South Korea's increasing visibility in the world economy promotes a higher world status, and its technological innovation and popular culture are also gaining global attention.

 This increasing interest is prompting students to learn about this country with its rich history and various topics in the modern society.

-Korean at UQ covers the fundamentals of the language and culture including K-pop, K-drama, K-film, K-food, K-media and K-beauty.
+Korean at UQ covers the fundamentals of the language and culture, including the popular culture and the socio-historical background.
 With authentic language techniques drawn from everyday life, the courses are practical and interactive, providing opportunities to learn through actual usages of the language in diverse contexts and media.

-People with Korean language qualifications are in high demand in an existing and expanding sector of information and technology, tourism, hospitality and other global Korean companies.

-There are also work opportunities in media, entertainment and film, due to the increase in popularity of the pop culture of Korea, namely the Korean Wave, which includes K-food, K-drama, K-pop, K-media and K-beauty.
+People with Korean language qualifications are in high demand in an existing and expanding sector of information and technology, tourism, hospitality and other global companies.
+There are also work opportunities in media, entertainment and film, due to the increase in popularity of the pop culture of Korea, namely "the Korean Wave", which includes K-food, K-drama, K-pop, K-media and K-beauty.